Worldwide Approval Overview

 requirement for this separate safety approval is determined by several different

-In Russia a Custom Union approval is required if the product operates on over
+In Russia a EAEU approval is required if the product operates on over

 50VAC or 75VDC.
 Because of the agreement between several different